All Products

 Database Account

-The database account of the source PolarDB for MySQL cluster.
-For more information about the permissions that are required for the account, see the Permissions required for database accounts section of this topic.
+Enter the database account for the source PolarDB for MySQL cluster.
+For more information about the required permissions, see Permissions required for database accounts.

 Database Password